 Martyn’s Law will have significant impacts for risk managers, UK businesses, insurers, and brokers.
 Here’s everything you need to know

-In the wake of the Manchester Arena bombing in 2017, when Islamic extremist Salman Abedi detonated a suicide vest at an Ariana Grande concert – killing 22 people while injuring many more – one victim’s mother began a movement.
+In the wake of the attack, when Islamic extremist Salman Abedi detonated a suicide vest at an Ariana Grande concert – killing 22 people while injuring many more – one victim’s mother began a movement.

 After the incident, Martyn Hett’s mother, Figen Murray, was shocked to discover that the owners and operators of publicly accessible premises were not legally required to implement security measures to protect against terrorism.